MP for Birmingham Yardley

 Parliamentary Under-Secretary (Home Office)

-Jess Phillips is the Labour (Co-op) MP for Birmingham Yardley, first elected in 2015.
-She currently serves as Parliamentary Under-Secretary at the Home Office, having previously been Shadow Minister for Domestic Violence and Safeguarding and contributing to a range of justice and security-related committees throughout her parliamentary career.
+Jess Phillips is a Labour (Co-op) MP for Birmingham Yardley, first elected in 2015.
+She currently serves as Parliamentary Under-Secretary at the Home Office (from July 2024) and has held a range of roles in parliament, including as Shadow Minister for Domestic Violence and Safeguarding, and several committee assignments spanning crime, education, national security and victims’ rights.

-Her declared financial interests include gifts, benefits and hospitality from UK sources (five entries), multiple entries for employment and earnings (four) and ad hoc payments (four), plus miscellaneous entries.
+Declares multiple financial interests, including gifts, benefits and hospitality from UK sources, and earnings from employment and ad hoc payments, plus miscellaneous entries.

 Generated 21 February 2026